 As we settle into day number who-knows-what of self-quarantine, finding ways to keep video calls interesting has become a necessity.
-If you’re looking for games to play over a Zoom happy hour, welcome.
+If you’re looking for virtual happy hour games to play over Zoom, welcome.
 I have just the entertainment you seek.

 Lest you think you’re alone in getting bored with your virtual happy hours, fear not: we are all slowly losing it.
 Even the richest, most famous, and most Madonna of us are trying to find ways to keep isolation interesting.
 January Jones is wearing an LED facemask on Instagram.
 Madonna is making Weird Al-style parodies of her own hits on Twitter, turning “Vogue” into a song about fried fish.
 If you want to spice up your Zoom call with a drinking game, now’s as good as time as any.